laustindasauce/laustindasauce.github.io/README.md

 * Was able to do this with my [backend](https://github.com/abspen1/go-backend) in Go

 ## Social Links
-* Open in new tab since there isn't a link back to home page
-* Removed Facebook since I don't really use Facebook
+* Broke Facebook link since I don't really use Facebook or expect people clicking that link often
-* Move these to their own page

 ## Contact Page
 * Allows people to enter their name, email, and a message that will get emailed to me
-* Uses Go backend to send me the email with the user's contact information
+* Uses [Go backend](https://github.com/abspen1/go-backend) to send me the email with the user's contact information
 * Once user submits their info a new screen will show thanking them with a link to the home page
 * Uses a go package to ensure emails are valid and also the JavaScript app makes sure that all input fields are filled